Package Leaflet: Information for the Patient

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Dabigatrán etexilate acts on blood coagulation; therefore, most side effects are related to signs such as bruising or bleeding.
-Severe or life-threatening bleeding episodes can occur, which are the most serious side effects and can cause disability, be potentially fatal, or even cause death.
-In some cases, these bleeding episodes may not be evident.
+Dabigatran etexilate acts on blood coagulation; therefore, most adverse effects are related to signs such as bruising or bleeding.
+Episodes of major or severe bleeding may occur, which are the most serious adverse effects and can cause disability, be potentially life-threatening, or even cause death, regardless of their location.
+In some cases, these bleedings may not be apparent.

-If you experience any bleeding episode that does not stop on its own or if you experience signs of excessive bleeding (exceptional weakness, fatigue, pallor, dizziness, headache, or unexplained swelling), consult your doctor immediately.
+If you experience any episode of bleeding that does not stop by itself or if you experience signs of excessive bleeding (exceptional weakness, fatigue, pallor, dizziness, headache, or unexplained swelling), consult your doctor immediately.
 Your doctor may decide to keep you under close observation or change your medication.

 Inform your doctor immediately if you experience a severe allergic reaction that causes difficulty breathing or dizziness.

-The possible side effects are listed below, grouped by frequency of occurrence.
+The possible adverse effects are detailed below, grouped according to their frequency of occurrence.

-Prevention of cerebral or systemic vascular obstruction by blood clot formation developed after abnormal heart rhythmorafter abnormal heart rhythm
+Prevention of vascular cerebral or systemic obstruction by blood clot formation developed after abnormal heart rhythm

 Frequent (may affect up to 1 in 10 people):